Family Connections Centre

 Meagan Almond

-Brook Dorin
+Brook Hundertmark

 Meagan grew up in a small rural town in northern Alberta before moving to the big city to complete both her Bachelor in Recreational Therapy and her Masters in Speech-Language Pathology.
 Meagan has lived and studied abroad in both the UK and Japan.
 Her love of language has led her to study French, Spanish, Japanese, and most recently, sign language.
 She loves celebrating growth in her clients and building relationships with the families she treats.
 Outside of work, she can be found spending time with her son.
 She also enjoys keeping busy with martial arts, dance, yoga, and fitness.